Jamie Hauad was released from prison Friday after 21 years behind bars for a crime he claims he did not commit.

 "My son is coming home and that's the most important thing.
 He's been wrongfully convicted for the past 20 years," said Anabel Perez, Hauad's mother.

-The Thursday morning decision to resentence the now 37-year old to time served came after the Cook County State's Attorney's Office reviewed the case and agreed that he should be freed.
+On Thursday, a judge signed off on Hauad's release after the Cook County State's Attorney's Office reviewed the case and agreed that he should be freed.

 "I do want to thank the state's attorney office for the investigation and giving back my life," Hauad said during the hearing.